Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/senior-cat-scratching-solutions-for-arthritic-paws.md

 Bending down to eat and drink can strain arthritic necks and backs.
 Raised food and water dishes reduce this strain and make mealtime more comfortable.

-Choose raised dishes that are the appropriate height for your cat—typically around 4-6 inches off the ground, depending on your cat's size.
+Choose raised dishes that are the appropriate height for your cattypically around 4-6 inches off the ground, depending on your cat's size.

 ## Nail care for arthritic cats
 ### Regular trimming importance